-For the best performance, these layout guidelines should be observed.
+For the best performance, observe the following layout guidelines.
 Always provide the analog power supply (AVDD) and the digital power supply (DVDD) on separate supplies, even if just from two different voltage regulators driven by a common supply.
-Likewise, the ground connections (AGND, DGND) should be kept separate as far back to the source as possible (i.e., separate the ground planes on a localized board, even if the grounds connect to a common point in the system).
+Likewise, the ground connections (AGND, DGND) should be kept separate as far back to the source as possible (that is, separate the ground planes on a localized board, even if the grounds connect to a common point in the system).
 Bypass capacitors should be placed as close to the device pin as possible.
-Usually, a multitiered bypassing scheme consisting of a small high frequency capacitor (100 pF) placed close to the supply pin and progressively larger capacitors (0.1 μ F, 10 μ F) further away from the actual supply source works best.
+Usually, a multitiered bypassing scheme consisting of a small high frequency capacitor (100 pF) placed close to the supply pin and progressively larger capacitors (0.1 μF , 10 μF) further away from the actual supply source works best.